openxla/stablehlo/docs/spec_draft.md

   * saturation to $2^{n-1} - 1$ (or $-2^{n-1}$) for signed overflow and
     saturation to $2^n - 1$ (or $0$) for unsigned overflow.

+For conversions involving floating-point-to-floating-point or complex-to-complex, if the source value can be exactly represented in the destination type, the result value is that exact representation.
+If the source value is between two adjacent destination values, the result is implementation-defined.
+Otherwise, the behavior is undefined.

+For conversions involving floating-point-to-complex or complex-to-floating-point, the imaginary value is zero or truncated, respectively.
+The conversion of inner representation of complex element type follows the floating-point-to-floating-point conversion.

 For conversions involving floating-point-to-integer or complex-to-integer, the fractional part is truncated.
 The behavior is undefined if the truncated value cannot be represented in the destination type.